Trump returns to campaign rallies, draws thousands to small South Carolina town ahead of July 4 - ExBulletin

 Trump returns to campaign rallies, draws thousands to small South Carolina town ahead of July 4

-PICKENS, SC (AP) Former President Donald Trump on Saturday marked a return to the large-scale rallies of his previous presidential campaigns, addressing thousands of people gathered in the streets of a small town in South Carolina by a flamboyant day before the 4th of July holiday. .
+Former US President Donald Trump marked a return to the large-scale rallies of his previous presidential campaigns on Saturday, addressing thousands of people gathered in the streets of a small town in South Carolina on a flamboyant day before the July 4 holiday.

 There’s nowhere else I’d rather be to kick off 4th of July weekend than here on Main St., with thousands of hardworking South Carolina patriots who believe in God, family and country, Trump told a roaring crowd standing on the asphalt as temperatures soared into the 90s.